xalvarez/github-team-dashboard/README.md

 # GitHub Team Dashboard

-Whether it is in your laptop or in a big screen, _GitHub Team Dashboard_ will allow you to comfortably Visualize useful information related to your GitHub team.
+Whether it is in your laptop or in a big screen, _GitHub Team Dashboard_ will allow you to comfortably visualize useful information related to your GitHub team.

 ## Starting the application